symfony-x/symfony-x-native/README.md

 I've seen the limitations of Large Language Models (LLMs) when used to assist with Symfony development...

-- **Too many options**: Symfony is highly configurable.
-Without knowing the desired configuration setup, and with so many choices, the model may respond with a suggestion that is odd, or worse, a hallucination (getting choices confused).
+- **Too many options**: Symfony is highly configurable, almost to a fault.
+Without the model knowing the desired configuration setup of YOUR project, and with so many implemention options to choose from, the model may respond with a suggestion that is sub-optimal, creates new conflicts, or worse, is a hallucination (confusing techniques from different implementation options - i.e. confusing Asset with AssetMapper).

 - **Too many versions**: Symfony has been around for a while.
 It has evolved over the years.
 Unfortunately, this means outdated and conflicting information is used to train LLMs, so they get things confused (features vs versions) and use outdated techniques ( i.e. - using annotations instead of attributes) in unpredicable ways.
 It also means that info on the latest Symfony version is drowned out by previous versions when training the LLM.
 In general, models will hallucinate more often, and in more subtle ways.

 - **Not current**: This is my largest overall frustration since i started using ChatGPT almost 2 years ago: The Cutoff Date!
 Some of the stack is relatively new and evolving fast.
 Combine this with too many Symfony versions, and you're in No Man's Land.
 RAG and search can help, but need to be tailored for the project.
 Fine tuning models on information specific to your project's current configuration (versions: php, symfony, packages, libraries, api, cli, etc.) combined with RAG-Graph seems like the right direction.

+Check out this [video](https://www.youtube.com/watch?v=5YZ8mMyHJHg) to understand some of the challenges of applying AI.

 I have some ideas to help.
 A web app to handle RAG with your projects codebase.
 Use with your API calls - crafting every interaction with knowledge of your code and tailored for Symfony-X stack.

 I'm also going to write some agentic systems to automate various tasks vital to rapid development (code creation, updates, docs, tests, configuration).
 These areas of improvement offer maximum utility for minimal cost.
 LLMs are good at things that are simple and explainable, especially when provided great context (RAG).